UXARRAY/uxarray/.github/PULL_REQUEST_TEMPLATE.md

 Thank you so much for your PR!
 To help us review your contribution, please consider the following points:

-- A development guide is available at https://geocat.ucar.edu/pages/contributing.html.

 **PR Etiquette Reminders**
 - This PR should be listed as a draft PR until you are ready to request reviewers